mpw/MPWFoundation/Documentation/NotificationProtocols.md

 @end
 ```

-Once you have the protocol, you can declare that a class conforms to it:
+With that in-place, all you have to do is send `[self installProtocolNotifications]` somewhere in your initializer.

 ```
 @interface NotifiedView:NSView <ModelDidChange>